By DAVE CAWLEY

 A team of West Valley City detectives and forensic specialists headed to the Powell family home on Sarah Circle.
-They seized computers, hard drives and cameras.
-They took the vacuum cleaner and the Rug Doctor, which Josh had used to clean his couch two nights prior.
+Police seized computers, hard drives and cameras.
+They took the vacuum cleaner and the Rug Doctor, which Josh said he used to clean his couch two nights prior.

-A small swipe mark appeared on the headrest of the couch.
+A small swipe mark glowed blue on the headrest of the couch.
 DNA testing later confirmed the blood was Susan’s.

-The investigators noticed small droplets on a bit of tile flooring next to the couch.
-Each spot was roughly the size of a ballpoint pen tip.
+The investigators noticed small droplets on a bit of tile flooring next to the couch, each roughly the size of a ballpoint pen tip.